 We help protect your assets from creditors.

-We offer customized advice for clients throughout Florida.
-Get answers for your specific situation by phone or Zoom.
+We give customized advice to clients throughout Florida.
+Get answers from our attorneys by phone or Zoom.

 Alper Law attorneys

-Risk Mitigation
+1. Risk Mitigation

-Appropriate Insurance
+2. Appropriate Insurance

 Some aspects of life unavoidably expose married people to joint debt.
-An example is car ownership, where Florida law imposes liability on the owner and the negligent driver.
+An example is car ownership where Florida law imposes liability on the owner and the negligent driver.
 Another example is premises liability for physical injuries incurred on your home property.
 The best asset protection strategy for potential liability from car or boat ownership is maintaining substantial liability insurance with umbrella coverage.
 Uninsured motorist coverage will pay the insured if they are the victim of negligence by an underinsured driver.

 Professional liability insurance is important for professionals, such as doctors, accountants, and attorneys.
 Professional insurance policies are available for: